The Number of Coronavirus Infections Continues to Increase in the Soite Area — the Recommendations Remain Unchanged

-We strongly recommend that you vaccinate yourself fully against the coronavirus, as the coronavirus is not going away and it will be very difficult to avoid the disease in the future.
+We strongly recommend that you get fully vaccinated against the coronavirus, as the coronavirus is not going away and it will be very difficult to avoid the disease in the future.
 It is significantly safer to encounter the coronavirus if you are vaccinated.
-Vaccinations will be done mainly during walk-in vaccination days without appointment booking, which means you can come to a coronavirus vaccination when it suits you best.
+Vaccinations give an effective protection against severe forms of coronavirus disease.
+Within Soite’s area, vaccinations are mainly done during walk-in vaccination days without appointment booking, which means you can come to a coronavirus vaccination when it suits you best.
 The timetable for vaccinations can be found on Soite’s coronavirus website: https://korona.soite.fi/en/the-coronavirus-vaccines/

-The regional COVID-19 authority work group will hold its next meeting on Wednesday 17th of November 2021 to assess the regional coronavirus situation and recommendations.
+The regional COVID-19 authority task group will hold its next meeting on Wednesday 26th of October 2021 to assess the regional coronavirus situation and recommendations.
 If there are changes in the regional coronavirus situation, the authority task group will convene if necessary.
-The authority group consists of experts from the Finnish Institute for Health and Welfare (THL), the Regional State Administrative Agency (AVI), Centre for Economic Development, Transport and the Environment (ELY) and Soite.
+The authority task group consists of experts from the Finnish Institute for Health and Welfare (THL), the Regional State Administrative Agency (AVI), Centre for Economic Development, Transport and the Environment (ELY) and Soite.